HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/registry.md

+# Registry

-# Introduction
+## Introduction

 The registry schemas have been updated to reflect the various changes in the standard and to introduce new constructs for managing subscriptions.
-In addtion, the constructs that had existed for querying structural metadata have been removed as this is now handled by the query messages.
+In addition, the constructs that had existed for querying structural metadata have been removed as this is now handled by the query messages.

 As was done with the query, the registry message set now contains distinct messages for each operation.
-The messages will eventually allow the registry to function in more standard web service mannter.
+The messages will eventually allow the registry to function in more standard web service manner.

-# Schema Documentation
+## Schema Documentation

-## Registry Namespace
+### Registry Namespace

 **http://www.sdmx.org/resources/sdmxml/schemas/v3_0/registry**

-### Summary
+#### Summary

 Referenced Namespaces: